futurice/ios-good-practices/README.md

 ## Common Libraries

+Generally speaking, make it a conscious decision to add an external dependency to your project.
+Sure, this one neat library solves your problem now, but maybe later gets stuck in maintenance limbo, with the next OS version that breaks everything being just around the corner.
+Always consider solving the problem using Apple's extensive (and mostly excellent) frameworks first!

+Therefore this section has been deliberately kept rather short.
+The libraries featured here tend to reduce boilerplate code (e.g. Auto Layout) or solve complex problems that require extensive testing, such as date calculations.
+As you become more proficient with iOS, be sure to dive into the source here and there, and acquaint yourself with their underlying Apple frameworks.
+You'll find that those alone can do a lot of the heavy lifting.

 ### AFNetworking

 A perceived 99.95 percent of iOS developers use this network library.
-Sure, iOS 7's `NSURLSession` brought some nice improvements to the rather dated native networking APIs, but `AFNetworking` is still unbeaten when it comes to actually managing a queue of requests, which is pretty much a requirement in any modern app.
+While `NSURLSession` is surprisingly powerful by itself, `AFNetworking` remains unbeaten when it comes to actually managing a queue of requests, which is pretty much a requirement in any modern app.

 ### DateTools
 As a general rule, don't write your date calculations yourself. [(Here's why.)](https://www.youtube.com/watch?v=-5wpm-gesOY) Luckily, in DateTools you get an MIT-licensed, thoroughly tested library that covers pretty much all your calendary needs.